abajwa-hw/security-workshops/Security-workshop-HDP 2_2-seperateIPA.md

   - We will be using a 2 VM setup: one with LDAP and one with HDP 2.2.
 In this example we will be using a single node HDP 2.2 setup installed via Ambari with Hue setup
   - The official 2.2 sandbox is not being used as it already has Ranger installed.

-#### Install a CentOS VM from iso and install FreeIPA on it using instructions here
+#### A. Install a CentOS VM from iso and install FreeIPA on it using instructions here

-#### Import HDP 2.2 single node VM, install IPAclient and then secure it with KDC on IPA server
+#### B. Import HDP 2.2 single node VM, install IPAclient and then secure it with KDC on IPA server

 - Pre-requisites
   - Download prebuilt HDP 2.2 GA sandbox VM image with Hue from [here](https://dl.dropboxusercontent.com/u/114020/Hortonworks_2.2_GA.ova)